cinemagoer/cinemagoer/README.rst

     :alt: Project license.

-**Cinemagoer** (previously known as *IMDbPY*) is a Python package for retrieving and managing the data of the `IMDb`_ movie database about movies, people and companies.
+**Cinemagoer** (previously known as *IMDbPY*) is a Python package for retrieving and managing IMDb data about movies, people and companies from IMDb non-commercial downloadable datasets.

 This project and its authors are not affiliated in any way to Internet Movie Database Inc.; see the `DISCLAIMER.txt`_ file for details about data licenses.

 .. admonition:: Revamp notice
    :class: note

-   Starting on November 2017, many things were improved and simplified:

-   - moved the package to Python 3 (compatible with Python 2.7)
-   - removed dependencies: SQLObject, C compiler, BeautifulSoup
-   - removed the "mobile" and "httpThin" parsers
-   - introduced a test suite (`please help with it!`_)
+   Starting on May 2026, the scope of this project shifted significantly due to the introduction of a WAF in front of the IMDb website.
+   From that day we can no longer guarantee that the package will work as expected with IMDb data (from a technical and legal standpoints), and we limited the scope of Cinemagoer to the handling of the dataset that is freely distributed by IMDb.

 Main features
 -------------